World Championship Wrestling: In other media

 WCW had a presence in NASCAR from the mid-1990s to 2000, sponsoring the #29 team in the Busch Grand National Series full-time and the #9 Melling Racing team in the Winston Cup Series part-time.
 In 1996, Kyle Petty's #49 car in the Busch Grand National series was sponsored by the nWo, and Wally Dallenbach Jr. briefly drove a WCW-sponsored car for Galaxy Motorsports.
-Ready to Rumble, a film based on WCW directed by Brian Robbins and starring David Arquette, Scott Caan, and Oliver Platt, was released by Warner Bros. in 2000.
+Ready to Rumble, a film based on WCW directed by Brian Robbins and starring David Arquette, Scott Caan, and Oliver Platt was released by Warner Bros. in 2000.

 Several WCW video games were made in the 1980s, 1990s and early 2000s, including WCW Wrestling, WCW SuperBrawl Wrestling, WCW vs. the World, WCW vs. nWo: World Tour, WCW Nitro, WCW/nWo Thunder, WCW/nWo Revenge, WCW Mayhem, and WCW Backstage Assault.
+A game for the Game.com, WCW Whiplash, was announced but never released.